Last updated on February 14th, 2023

 Milk: Whole milk is the best for this recipe or you can even use heavy whipping cream.
 I’ll be honest, though, we pretty much only keep skim milk in our house so it’s what I normally use for this recipe and it still always turns out great.

 To make your glaze, just add your ingredients together and whisk until smooth.
 You really get the best results if you use a whisk rather than a spoon.
-It will make it much smoother in the end.
+It will make it a much smoother glaze consistency in the end.

 How Can You Flavor Powdered Sugar Glaze